stendavidson/Template-Image-Builder/README.md

 ## How To Run In A Development Environment
 > [!NOTE]
-> This application was designed and built on a windows device, therefore no guarantees can be provided regarding it's behaviour on another device.
+> This application was designed and built on a Windows device, therefore no guarantees can be provided regarding it's behaviour on another device.
 However, it is expected that minimal adaptation would be required in order for it to operate on a Linux or Mac.

 **Dependencies**